Campuses and locations

 The University of Newcastle is a multi-campus institution offering programs in a number of locations.

-From tracking bushfire spread, to precision agriculture and climate change, as a Spatial Scientist you could be part of one of Australia’s most rapidly advancing industries.
+From tracking bushfire spread, to precision agriculture and climate change impact assessment, as a Spatial Scientist you could be part of one of Australia’s most rapidly advancing industries.

 This degree will provide you with the practical skills needed to contribute new solutions to the many scientific challenges we face and make a meaningful difference in the world.

-Our Graduate Diploma in Spatial Science will provide you with access to and practical skills in specialised Geographic Information Systems (GIS) and Remote Sensing (RS) software.
-You will learn how to collect unique data sets using drones, access online global earth data and apply spatial analysis techniques to a broad range of environmental and social problems.
+Our Graduate Diploma in Spatial Science will provide you with access to and practical skills in specialised Geographic Information Systems (GIS) and Remote Sensing (RS) software and workflows.
+You will learn how to process unique data sets, earth observation data, and apply spatial analysis techniques to a broad range of environmental and social problems.

 Courses you may study include: